alexander-kastil/az-204/Tooling/01-Github/readme.md

 git add .
 ```

-Add a specific file to Git:
+Stage a specific file and all TypeScript files:

 ```
 git add file.txt | *.ts